Accio/accio.github.io/_posts/2020-05-28-nucleosome-positioning-prediction.md

 many transcription factors.

 On the other hand, though, the importance of nucleosomes is not surprising.
-As we saw above, nucleosomes are the foundation of chromosomal organization.
-A transcription factor, in order to drive expression of a gene, must compete with the nucleosome to access the DNA, because a piece of DNA can hardly be in a nucleosome and bound by a transcription factor at the same time (exceptions may exist, though here is the general rule), which we call the *steric hinderance*, the phenomenon that spatial arrangement of atoms and particles affecting chemical reactions.
+As we saw above, nucleosomes are the foundation of the chromosomal organization.
+A transcription factor, in order to drive expression of a gene, must compete with the nucleosome to access the DNA, because a piece of DNA can hardly be in a nucleosome and bound by a transcription factor at the same time (exceptions may exist, though here is the general rule), which we call the *steric hindrance*, the phenomenon that spatial arrangement of atoms and particles affecting chemical reactions.